jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Introduction:**

-The decred community welcomes security researchers and bug bounty hunters to find security vulnerabilities in its website and projects. (more text to follow)
+The decred community welcomes security researchers and bug bounty hunters to find security vulnerabilities in its website and projects. (more text to follow).
+All bug reports need to have a clear exploit or POC.

 The following domains and decred projects are in scope: